 FBI surveillance caught the Base members testing the newly built weapons at a gun range, where agents observed one gun firing fully automatic.
 Lemley was later captured on recordings saying, “It looks like I accidentally made a machine gun.”
 He characterized the weapon as “an ATF fucking nightmare,” using the abbreviation for the Department of Alcohol, Tobacco, Firearms, and Explosives.

 Agents found that Mathews also had a fondness for home-built firepower.
 His internet search history included queries for “How to build your own AR-15” and “Complete AR-15 Firearms,” as well as a search for a large online gun dealer known for selling ghost gun materials.
-Mathews, a Canadian who is believed to have illegally crossed into the United States sometime in the fall of last year, is barred from purchasing a weapon from a federal firearms licensed dealer.
+Mathews, a Canadian who is believed to have illegally crossed into the United States sometime in the fall of last year, is barred from purchasing a weapon from a federally licensed firearms dealer.

 The three men also appear to have been infatuated with homemade suppressors, also known as silencers.
 According to court documents, Lemley discussed how a relative could make suppressors for them in the aftermath of the imagined uprising.

 Three more members of The Base were arrested last week in Georgia for conspiracy to commit murder and participation in a criminal street gang.